sleeptoken/zettelkasten/CSRF.md

 Some applications correctly validate the token when the request uses the POST method but skip the validation when the GET method is used.
 ##### Validation of CSRF token depends on token being present

+##### CSRF token is not tied to the user session

+Some applications do not validate that the token belongs to the same session as the user who is making the request.
+Instead, the application maintains a global pool of tokens that it has issued and accepts any token that appears in this pool.

+In this situation, the attacker can log in to the application using their own account, obtain a valid token, and then feed that token to the victim user in their CSRF attack.
+##### CSRF token is tied to a non-session cookie

+Some applications do tie the CSRF token to a cookie, but not to the same cookie that is used to track sessions.
+This can easily occur when an application employs two different frameworks, one for session handling and one for CSRF protection

+### Testing

+1. remove the `CSRF` Token and see if the application accepts requests
+2. change the request method from `POST` to `GET`
+3. see if `CSRF` token is tied to user session

 ### References